+1 727 458 5882

 Make the most of your visit to Vilnius with our fully customizable private tour.
 Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
 Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Vilnius a truly memorable one!

-Three Crosses is a monument, on the Hill of Three Crosses, originally known as the Bald Hill in Kalnai Park.
+Three Crosses is a monument, on the Hill of Three Crosses, formerly known as the Bald Hill in Kalnai Park.
 According to a legend, seven Franciscan friars were beheaded on top of this hill.
 Wooden crosses were built in the location since the early 17th century.
 It soon became a symbol of the city and an integral part of the city's skyline.
 As wood rots, the crosses needed to be periodically replaced.
-In 1916, a concrete monument was constructed, torn down in 1950 by order of the Soviet authorities.
+In 1916, a concrete monument was constructed, torn down in 1950 by the order of the Soviet authorities.
 The contemporary one was erected in its place in 1989.

 St. Anne's Church is a Roman Catholic church, one of the most interesting examples of Gothic architecture in Lithuania.
 According to a well-known legend, Emperor Napoleon, after seeing the church during the Franco-Russian War in 1812, expressed a wish to carry the church home with him to Paris 'in the palm of his hand'.
-With the stunning gothis exterior, the interior is decorated in the Baroque style, as is its altar.
+With the stunning gothic exterior, the interior is decorated in the Baroque style, as is its altar.
 The imitative neo-Gothic bell tower, constructed in the 1870s to Chagin's designs, stands nearby.

 St. Peter and St. Paul's Church is a Roman Catholic church.
 It is the centerpiece of a former monastery complex of the Canons Regular of the Lateran.
 Its interior has masterful compositions of some 2,000 stucco figures by Giovanni Pietro Perti and ornamentation by Giovanni Maria Galli and is unique in Europe.
 The church is considered a masterpiece of the Polish-Lithuanian Commonwealth Baroque.

 The Gate of Dawn or Ostra Brama (Sharp Gate) is a city gate, one of its most important religious, historical and cultural monuments.
 It was built between 1503 and 1522 as a part of defensive fortifications for the city of Vilnius.
-Of ten city gates, only the Gate of Dawn remains, while the others were destroyed by the order of the government at the end of the 18th century.
-In the 16th century city gates often contained religious artifacts intended to guard the city from attacks and to bless travelers.
+Of ten city gates, only the Gate of Dawn remains, while the others were destroyed by order of the government at the end of the 18th century.
+In the 16th-century, city gates often contained religious artifacts intended to guard the city against attacks and to bless travelers.
 The Chapel in the Gate of Dawn contains an icon of The Blessed Virgin Mary Mother of Mercy, said to have miraculous powers.
-For centuries the picture has been one of the symbols of the city and an object of veneration for both Roman Catholic and Orthodox inhabitants.
+For centuries the picture has been one of the symbols of the city and an object of worship for both Roman Catholic and Orthodox inhabitants.

-The Museum of Genocide Victims is located in the former KGB headquarters across from the Lukiškės Square, therefore it is informally referred to as the KGB Museum.
+The Museum of Genocide Victims is located in the former KGB headquarters across from the Lukiškės Square; therefore, it is informally referred to as the KGB Museum.
 The museum is dedicated to collecting and exhibiting documents relating to the 50-year occupation of Lithuania by the Soviet Union, the Lithuanian resistance, and the victims of the arrests, deportations, and executions that took place during this period.
-The first exposition mentioning the extermination of Jews in Lithuania during the World War II was opened in the museum in 2011.
+The first exposition mentioning the extermination of Jews in Lithuania during World War II was opened in the museum in 2011.

 According to your pre-selected museum preferences, your guide will already have a fully customized tour program which you will follow during your private exploration of Vilnius.